-Definitely!
-A first year law student may apply for a Summer Associate position by submitting his or her resume, transcript and a writing sample to the recruiting chair(s) or recruiting coordinator any time after December 1st of his or her first semester of law school.
+A first year law student may apply for a summer associate position by submitting his or her resume, transcript and a writing sample to the recruiting chair(s) or recruiting coordinator any time after December 1 of his or her first semester of law school.

 Does the firm allow summer associates to split their summer with other firms?

-Absolutely!
-The Firm allows Summer Associates to "split" their summer with other firms, however at the Oklahoma City office, we request a minimum six week commitment to our summer program in the first half of the summer.
-That leaves the second half of the summer open for other opportunities.
-The Tulsa Office requests a minimum six week commitment for the second-half of the summer.
+The firm allows summer associates to split their summer with other firms, however at the Oklahoma City office, we request a minimum six week commitment to our summer program in the first half of the summer.
+The Tulsa office requests a minimum six week commitment for the second half of the summer.

 Do law students need to have well-defined interests in particular areas of law before they begin the Summer Associate Program?

-Not at all!
-Our summer program is very flexible, and we encourage Summer Associates to try out as many practice areas as possible so they can find one that fits.
+Our summer program is very flexible, and we encourage summer associates to try out as many practice areas as possible so they can find one that suits them.

 Can I participate in the Summer Associate Program at one Crowe & Dunlevy office and later join a different office for full-time employment?